Skip to main content

-You’ll learn how to create and manage groups, sync them with TeamUp memberships, and then use those groups across features like On-Demand, Meals, Challenges, Custom Pages, Club Updates and Auto Notifications to target the right members.
+You'll learn how to create and manage groups, sync them with memberships, and use those groups across features like On-Demand, Meals, Challenges, Custom Pages, Club Updates and Auto Notifications to target the right members.
+This guide also covers how to manage user profiles and understand user data.

 🫸 Before you start